 As a computer programmer, you may work alone on smaller programming projects or in a team for larger, more complicated computer programs.
 In many cases, a software engineer gives you the description of how the program is expected to work.
 Then, you translate the description into a language that computers can process.
 You'll use one of several computer programming languages, like Java, Visual Basic, C, or C++.

 After the program is written, you'll run it to make sure it operates correctly.
 Afterwards, you'll fix any problems that occur with the program through a process known as debugging.
 You can also be in charge of updating, modifying, or repairing programs that already exist or writing their instruction manuals.

 In order to work as a computer programmer, you'll typically need to hold at least a bachelor's degree.
-In some cases, you can get by with an associate's degree or a professional certificate, though your chances of securing employment will be better with a four-year degree.
+In some cases, you can get by with an associate's degree, though your chances of securing employment will be better with a four-year degree.
 The ideal majors you'll want to pursue include computer science and mathematics.
 Taking courses in computer programming will be essential.
 Previous work experience may be needed to get in to a graduate-level program.
 Additionally, you'll want to demonstrate to employers that you have the necessary skills to get the job done.